 The other “trick” is that they load new appointments a bit after midnight when they have new doses.
 They only schedule for within the next 3 days.
 I had luck once at 12:15am and once at 12:20am with massive new inventory dumps.
 Once, at 12:20am, I saw 56 appointments become available at the nearest Walgreens.

-So, if you are over 65 and tech savvy or have a parent 65+ that you are trying to schedule for, this is the pot of gold for your vaccination effort.
+So, if you are over 60 (or otherwise eligible( and tech savvy or have a parent 60+ that you are trying to schedule for, this is the pot of gold for your vaccination effort.
 Really.

-Right now, hospitals are only vaccinating healthcare workers and 65+ even if you are a high risk patient.
-They have said high risk will be eligible very soon, but I don’t know when.
+Right now, many hospitals are only vaccinating healthcare workers and 60+ even if you are a high risk patient.
+Some are now vaccinating high risk patients.
 They are going to make you schedule via the patient portal and the system needs to recognize you as eligible.
 This is only going to work for a very, very small subset of people right now.

 Urgent Care Locations